-Can aAa® be used by crossbreeders or graziers?
+Q: Can aAa® be used by crossbreeders or grazers?

-Is there a way to tell if a bull is a good source of his aAa® numbers?
+Q: Is there a way to know how much a bull possesses or sires a certain aAa® number?

-Do I need to keep dozens of bulls in my tank to use aAa®?
+Q: Do I need to keep many different bulls in my tank to use aAa®?

-aAa® approved analyzers do their best to predict the way an animal will develop as she matures.
-The natural patterns described by aAa® numbers can be seen even in young animals, but it may not be clear yet in a young animal where problems in form and function will occur.
-For example, legs and feet do not fail until a cow approaches her mature weight.
+aAa® analyzers do their best to predict how young animals will develop as they mature. aAa® qualities can bee seen in heifers and young bulls, but it may not be clear yet where functional problems will occur.
+For example, legs and feet do not usually fail until a cow approaches full mature weight.
 Udder structures do not fail until they are under the stress of milk production.

-Many aAa® customers have yearling heifers analyzed in order to have this information available before their first breeding, then have their analyzer review the animals’ aAa® numbers once they are fresh and have reached full maturity.
+Many aAa® users have yearling heifers analyzed before first breeding, then have the aAa® numbers reviewed once they are fresh and fully mature.
 Most often the aAa® numbers do not change upon review, but sometimes the order of the numbers may change.
-The same principles are true of bulls as their bodies mature.
+This can also be true of young bulls as they mature.

 Q: Are aAa® and Weeks® the same thing?